natedoesthings/vandyhacks-2024-content-mongoDB-demo/README.md

 With this walkthrough you will learn and understand how you can connect to a mongoDB database via an express server and Node.js to understand how data is stored in the Backend.

-The following files are already provided to ensure setup is clean and easy:
+The following files are already provided to ensure setup is clean and easy and all modules/dependencies should already be installed:
 * `node_modules/`
 * `package-lock.json`
 * `package.json`